srpsco/help.nitrous.io/articles/getting-started.md

 - accounts
 ---

-Welcome to Nitrous.IO!

 Our goal is to provide you with a streamlined, beautiful and, enjoyable programming experience.

-So, let's get started.
 If you have any problems setting things up, check out [help.nitrous.io](http://help.nitrous.io) or send us an email at support at action dot io.

 ### 1. Sign Up for an Account